tic-ull/ULL-LaTeX-Plantilla-Tesis/README.md

 --------------------------------------------------------------------------------
 ## Features

+*   New option for language selection in document class.
+ULL PhD guidelines.

 *   Conforms to the Student Registry PhD dissertation guidelines and CUED PhD guidelines

 *   Supports LaTeX, XeLaTeX and LuaLaTeX